Tallebung (100% SKY)

 Next Steps

-This maiden MRE and Exploration Target demonstrate the large-scale tin system that SKY is exploring at Tallebung.
+This updated MRE and Exploration Target demonstrate the large-scale tin system that SKY is exploring at Tallebung.
 Follow up work will focus on expanding on these initial estimates to continue to grow this large target.
-SKY is planning drilling to infill and, ultimately, upgrade and expand this maiden MRE and Exploration Target in the following months to continue to develop the Tallebung Tin Project.
+SKY is planning drilling to infill and, ultimately, upgrade and expand this MRE and Exploration Target in the following months to continue to develop the Tallebung Tin Project.